With An Eye On Oscars, Netflix Sent 'Roma' To Theaters First

 Roma is being called director Alfonso Cuarón's masterpiece.
 Epic black-and-white shots, stunning performances, and an artful story line have led to speculation about Oscar nominations.

-But behind the scenes, the film is part of a battle over who gets to premier movies: streaming services like Netflix, or theaters?
+But behind the scenes, the film is part of a battle over who gets to premiere movies: streaming services like Netflix, or theaters?

 It's an increasingly common question in the film industry, and the stakes are high.